Advanced Lazy Expressions and Persistent Reductions¶

 As we can observe when printing the lazy expression and its shape, the time required to get the shape

-is significantly shorter.
+is significantly shorter than the time to compute the result.
 This is because lazy_expression.shape

 Thanks to this metadata, if we know the dimensions of the arrays involved in the operation (such as in the case of a.sum() + b * c